ruilisi/dotfiles/README.EN.md

 - `,rs` & `,rl` to run rspec or a spec line in iTerm (check the iTerm window for information).
 - `,tt` Add `now: true`tag to a block of the spec file, and then test the block by `rspec --tag=now`.
 - `,ss` & `,sl` To achieve the same thing, by using `spring rspec`, one can make your Rails specs faster, by caching `Rails env` (must have spring gem installed).
-- vim-ruby-refactoring - Try `,rem`, `,rel` to extract method or let statement
-- `Ctrl-s` - open the relevant spec to the split window.
-Similar to :A and :AV in rails.vim, but it is faster to notice the fast_spec directory and input.
-- `:Bopen [gem name]` navigate into the gem (@tpope/vim-bundler).
-- `,gcp` - Grep the current Partial to find all references to the current view partial.
-- `,orb` - Go to the ruby block one level.
-Take you from the nested block to the previous level (very useful for rspec)

 #### Vim Dev